Departmental Graduate Assistantships

 In addition, biology graduate students receive full waivers of tuition.

-Unique to our department, Ph.D. students receive a salary bonus of $1,000 per year after successfully completing their preliminary exams and an additional bonus of $1,000 per year after successfully defending their proposal.
-These salary supplements may last for the first five years in the graduate program.
+*Unique to our department, Ph.D. students receive a salary bonus of $1,000 per year after successfully completing their preliminary exams and an additional bonus of $1,000 per year after successfully defending their proposal.
+These salary supplements are provided for the first five years in the graduate program.

 Fellowships are also available through the University for particularly promising Ph.D. students, with some of these targeted for minorities and women.